 Family & Business

-Families are welcome in Basel: There are many parks and playgrounds, nurseries and community centres, the kindergartens and primary schools are distributed evenly across all the residential areas.
+Families are welcome in Basel: there are many parks and playgrounds, nurseries and community centres, kindergartens and primary schools distributed evenly across all the residential areas.
 In most areas, children enjoy the freedom to move around on their own.
 The city is a safe place, and in many residential areas car traffic is limited.
 What is more, Basel has excellent public schools as well as international schools.
 The strong economy and the excellent university create many interesting jobs that make Basel attractive for highly skilled people from around the world.
+Basel is also home to Switzerland's oldest and largest (by number of animals) zoo.

 There are residential areas for everybody: In Kleinbasel, the old industrial areas are now home to a wide range of families and young people from around the world.
 You will find a bar or a cafe on every corner.
 In other areas, the atmosphere is more residential and quiet, with tasteful old buildings and beautiful gardens.
 There are public parks and playgrounds everywhere.
 The airport is very close, no matter where you are in Basel.
 From there, a plane will take you to all European cities in no more than two hours.